Seeking help from school resources

 Why consult with school resources?

-When should you consult with school resources?
+When should you seek help from school resources?

 The purpose is to help you learn and improve.